-The Commission supports ongoing efforts to reach a positive outcome for the applicant and affected parties.
+The AUC supports ongoing efforts to reach a positive outcome for the applicant and affected parties.
 The applicant and those who have outstanding issues can continue to work on finding a resolution through continued consultation and negotiation.
 If you file a submission and your concern is addressed you can always withdraw your concern.

-The Commission will issue a notice of hearing if a person or business with standing continues to have unresolved concerns with the application.
+The AUC will issue a notice of hearing if a person or business with standing continues to have unresolved concerns with the application.
 The notice of hearing will provide a hearing date and location in addition to a process schedule.
 In most facility proceedings, the AUC will hold a hearing close to the project area to be convenient and more accessible for most people attending the hearing.
 A summarized process schedule will be included in the notice of hearing or letter to parties.

 Landowners have an opportunity to hire legal counsel and expert witnesses to support meaningful participation in the proceeding.
 This could include filing submissions and evidence, information requests of the applicant and representation at the hearing.
 To be efficient and effective, the AUC strongly encourages landowners with similar issues to form a group and hire legal counsel to represent the group.
 The local intervener costs related to hiring a lawyer and expert witnesses, in addition to other expenses incurred to participant in the hearing, may be recovered by individuals with standing in a facilities proceeding as outlined in Rule 009.

 A public oral hearing is a formal court-like process where Commission members will hear the witnesses for the applicant and those for the interveners based on the written information filed.
 After the applicant and the interveners have presented their witnesses and questioned them, each one will summarize its position.
 The hearing is formally adjourned when the panel chair announces that the hearing is complete.